uviclibraries/rstudio/tidyverse-data.md

     ## 4   KM-1637548
     ## 5   RH-9495111

+You can use this to check if the correct columns have been imported.
-Now, we’ve imported our data and previewed the first 10 rows of our purchase data, but how big is the data set?
+Now, we’ve imported our data and previewed the first 5 rows of our purchase data, but how big is the data set?

 - How many rows?